KittyCAD/modeling-app/docs/kcl/std.md

 	// The source range.
 	sourceRange: [number, number],
 	type: "extrudePlane",
+} |
+{
+	// The face id for the extrude plane.
+	faceId: uuid,
+	// The id of the geometry.
+	id: uuid,
+	// The name.
+	name: string,
+	// The position.
+	position: [number, number, number],
+	// The rotation.
+	rotation: [number, number, number, number],
+	// The source range.
+	sourceRange: [number, number],
+	type: "extrudeArc",
 }],
 	// The x-axis of the extrude group base plane in the 3D space
 	xAxis: {